 At this point, I took over to properly pull out the staples with a staple remover.
 While I did that, Hubs sanded back the finish on the chair to prep it for paint.

-Before painting, we’re going to repair the leg first.
+Before painting, we’re going to repair the leg first and make sure it’s good and solid.
 Here’s the piece ready to go.

 Add regular wood glue to the surface of the wedge and tenon, as well as the chair leg.
 Then clamp together and let it dry.